Nigeria CBDC Tracker

 With adoption still struggling, Central Bank of Nigeria deputy governor Kingsley Obiora said that all the eNaira needs is a “a little push from the government.”
 By December 2022, the Nigerian government created a cash shortage for the country’s 220 million citizens.
 This shortage resulted in protests and riots as people rejected the CBDC and called for cash to be restored.
 Still, central bank governor Godwin Emefiele said, “The destination, as far as I am concerned, is to achieve a 100% cashless economy in Nigeria” and later remarked that the experience was a success as adoption grew from 0.5 percent to 6 percent.
 However, the International Monetary Fund later reported in May of 2023 that 98.5 percent of the wallets issued have never been used.

-In 2023, the Central Bank of Nigeria announced it was in the process of seeking out new technology partners to revamp its CBDC.
+Going back to the drawing board, the Central Bank of Nigeria announced it was in the process of seeking out new technology partners to revamp its CBDC.
 Initial talks were reportedly conducted with the company R3.
 However, sources also said that the Central Bank of Nigeria was not immediately planning to replace Bitt Inc—the original developer.
 Later that year, the central bank announced that it was making changes to the CBDC to improve its use.
 For example, it was reported that the CBDC was upgraded to offer contactless payments.

 Nigeria earned a 43 out of 100 in Freedom House’s 2023 Freedom in the World report.
 Corruption and oppression are key concerns for the country.
 However, as one of the few countries with a CBDC (the eNaira), there are also concerns surrounding the government creating a cash shortage to spur CBDC adoption.